oxagast/Franklin/README.md

 1) You should configure `franklin.pl` to autoload on irssi start, and optionally configure your channel autojoins.

-2) Create an API key, then put it in a file called `api.key` in the scripts working directory.
+2 Set the API key by running `/set franklin_api_key [key goes here]` inside irssi.

 3) You'll need to set up a webserver with a directory under it's root called `said` (usually something like `/var/www/html/said/`), that is writable by the `franklin.pl` script.

 4) Create a file called `block.lst` and fill it, line by line, with any users that abuse the bot.

-5) Edit any variables in franklin.pl you need to, such as the domain name of your server where the long-text is hosted.
+5) Edit any variables in franklin you need to from within irssi, such as the domain name of your server where the long-text is hosted, by using `/set fraklin_...`.

 6) Finally, test it by calling with Franklin: say hi! in chat.